-This first edition of the festival delivered a stunning line-up, with musicians from the Netherlands, Greece, Tunisia, Morocco, Turkey, Lebanon, Belgium, Hungary and Iraq.
+The first (2016) and second edition (2018) of the festival delivered a stunning line-up, with musicians from the Netherlands, Greece, Tunisia, Morocco, Turkey, Lebanon, Belgium, Hungary and Iraq.
 This year, we are looking forward to an innovative sound, fruitful musical cross-pollination, and impassioned audiences.
-Check out the current line-up for the second edition of the festival through our events page!
+Check out the current line-up for the third edition of the festival through our programme page!

 Mohamed Aadroun & Hassan Bakkali (Amsterdams Andalusisch Orkest), Yassine Boussaid (Director, Meervaart)